 The consignee is the entity that takes ownership or responsibility of the goods once they have been cleared.
 In cases where the goods being imported already belong to the company in-country and are for internal use or storage the consignee can act as an importer.

 A foreign company without registration in the destination country cannot act as Importer of Record.
 Foreign companies must either request the buyer of the goods act as IOR, placing significant risk and responsibility on the buyer, appoint a customs broker, or outsource to a specialist IOR.
+Learn more in our Importer of Record guide.

 The way in which customs duties are calculated varies from country to country.
 Generally, these duties are calculated as a percentage of the value of the goods being shipped but exact numbers depend on the ECCN number and HS code of the specific product.